 The most common logbook error is when a driver fails to list the exact times they hit the road, took a break or finished a job.
 Another common problem is issues regarding unevenly loaded or overloaded trailers which may cause a truck driver to lose control of the vehicle.

 Also, by failing to log any work or maintenance checks done on the vehicle before the trip starts, a trucking company may be found liable for injuries produced from accidents caused by poorly maintained or defective parts.
 A Los Angeles truck accident attorney can check for discrepancies when investigating a case.

 In some situations, a trucking company won’t hang onto their drivers’ duty status records for as long as federal regulations require.
 By law, they must hold onto these records for at least six months, with drivers carrying records for the last seven days on their person to be produced for inspection immediately upon request.
 Original status records must also be sent to a driver’s employer within 13 days of completion.

-If you’ve suffered from an injury in a serious accident with a commercial big-rig, contact with a Los Angeles truck accident attorney at Compass Law Group, PC.
+If you’ve suffered from an injury in a serious accident with a commercial big-rig, contact with a Los Angeles truck accident attorney at Compass Law Group, LLP.
 We’ll help you determine whether there are any logbook errors that may have contributed to the collision.
 If any are found, they may help prove what or who was at fault, so you can successfully pursue compensation.